cardano-scaling/CIPs/CIP-0164/README.md

 diffusion of the EB should not delay the diffusion of the RB; that RB is strictly more urgent than that EB.

 _Remark_.
-In contrast, the EB certified by a RB that also includes some transactions is exactly as urgent as that RB, because the RB cannot be selected without the EB.
+In contrast, the EB certified by an RB that also includes some transactions is exactly as urgent as that RB, because the RB cannot be selected without the EB.
 The $L_\text{diff}$ parameter prevents such urgency inversion from occurring enough to matter, as explained in the